univention/openid-connect-provider/README.md

 # SAML Support

 With App version 2.0++ SAML is used as the authentication backend.
-Users are authenticated via SAML, but to query the user information to fill in the oidc claims konnect uses its LDAP backend.
+Users are authenticated via SAML, but to query the user information to fill in the oidc claims, konnect uses its LDAP backend.

 When an OIDC relying party is setup against the OIDC App, the user flow should be:
 ```